Pope Pius XII and the Holocaust: Debate around accusations of silence

 Ronald Rychlak notes that Pius was recorded as saying "No doubt a protest would have gained me praise and respect of the civilized world, but it would have submitted the poor Jew to an even worse fate."
 (Note: Pius told Robert Leiber that he did not speak out about the murder of Jews since he did not wish to compromise his position as a potential peacemaker at the end of the war.((Phayer 2000))) Guenter Lewy notes that some writers have suggested that a public protest by the Pope would only have made things worse for the Jews, but comments, "Since the condition of the Jews could hardly have become worse, and might have changed for the better, as a result of a papal denunciation, one could ask why the Church did not risk the well-being and safety of the Catholics and of the Vatican."
-Michael Phayer notes Pius XII making similar excuses in 1940 but comments that "This justification cannot be taken seriously."
+Michael Phayer notes Pius making similar excuses in 1940 but comments that "This justification cannot be taken seriously."
 (Note: Phayer also dismisses the claims of apologists that Pius chose the path of silence after hearing that Catholics of Jewish descent were killed, because of the protestations of Archbishop de Jong in 1942, since he had previously remained silent over the Croatian genocide in which Catholics had slaughtered Jews and Serbs and well as other episodes. ((Phayer 2000))) It is worth pointing out though, that while European Jews were being exterminated, the Nazis never systematically killed Mischlinge, or people of partial Jewish descent.
-Frank Coppa wrote: "During World War II as well, Papa Pacelli's diplomatic focus often restricted his moral mission, refusing to openly condemn Nazism's evil actions including its genocide when it appeared it might triumph, but denouncing it as satanic when it was defeated."
+Frank J. Coppa wrote: "During World War II as well, Papa Pacelli's diplomatic focus often restricted his moral mission, refusing to openly condemn Nazism's evil actions including its genocide when it appeared it might triumph, but denouncing it as satanic when it was defeated."

-Martin Rhonheimer comments "Well-intentioned Catholic apologists continue to produce reports of Church condemnations of Nazism and racism.
+Martin Rhonheimer comments: Well-intentioned Catholic apologists continue to produce reports of Church condemnations of Nazism and racism.
 But these do not really answer the Church's critics.
 The real problem is not the Church's relationship to National Socialism and racism, but the Church's relationship to the Jews.
 Here we need what the Church today urges: a 'purification of memory and conscience.'
 The Catholic Church's undeniable hostility to National Socialism and racism cannot be used to justify its silence about the persecution of the Jews.
 It is one thing to explain this silence historically and make it understandable.
-It is quite another to use such explanations for apologetic purposes."
+It is quite another to use such explanations for apologetic purposes.